 Overcoming my fear of heights was not an easy challenge.
 But I can now control it, and it made my life a lot easier.

-I am sharing my journey hoping that it could help others take a step forward to get over their fear of heights.
+I am sharing my journey hoping that it could help others take a step forward to overcome a fear of heights.

 My motivations for overcoming my fear of heights